We need a Global Wealth Tax

 whose assets are less than about US$ 1 million.

-A year later in 2013, the problem and its solution were presented by
+become steadily worse.
+In 2013, the problem and its solution were

 Thomas Piketty in his ground-breaking book Capital